On Making Retirement Satisfying…for Men. It’s not what we do… It’s what we experience.

 Good article Thx

-• John Robertson:
+• John Robertson says:

 Thanks, Carl.
 And good for you…not only for being able to make those lifestyle change while still working, but also for having (and sustaining) the health to experience your life more fully.